Platform Risk: When Stripe or Wise Can Break You

 They are structural observations — characteristics of how platform-dependent businesses tend to be organized.
 The value in seeing them is simple: the cost of mapping structure before an event is lower than the cost of reconstructing it after one.

 Payment rails are not neutral infrastructure.
 They are controlled by third parties, governed by policies the account holder doesn't set, and subject to changes the account holder cannot predict.
 Awareness of that condition — of what is visible and what is hidden — is the closest thing to preparation that exists.
+For a practical comparison of banking options that address some of these dependencies, see the Mercury vs. Wise vs. Relay comparison.

 Visual: Platform Dependency Cascade